Brown Sugar (Rolling Stones song): Release

-"Brown Sugar" was released in April 1971 as the first single from the album.
+"Brown Sugar" was released in April 1971 as the first single from the album, and the first single offered by the Rolling Stones Records label.
 While the US single featured only "Bitch" as the B-side, the British release also featured a live rendition of Chuck Berry's "Let It Rock", recorded at the University of Leeds during the 1971 tour of the United Kingdom.

-The song is also the first single released on Rolling Stones Records (catalogue number RS-19100) and is one of two The Rolling Stones songs (along with "Wild Horses") licensed to both the band and former manager Allen Klein (a result of various business disagreements), resulting in its inclusion on the compilation album Hot Rocks 1964–1971.
-"Brown Sugar" is also included on the most significant latter-day The Rolling Stones compilations, Jump Back, Forty Licks, and GRRR!.
+It is one of two Rolling Stones songs (along with "Wild Horses") licensed to both the band and former manager Allen Klein (a result of various business disagreements), resulting in its inclusion on the compilation albums Hot Rocks 1964–1971, Singles Collection: The London Years, Singles 1968–1971, and the 2007 edition of Rolled Gold: The Very Best of the Rolling Stones.
+The song was also included on a number of the band's non-Klein compilations, including Made in the Shade, Rewind (1971–1984), Jump Back, Forty Licks, GRRR!, and The Singles 1971–2006.

-To promote the song, The Rolling Stones performed on Top of the Pops with the performance taped sometime around late March 1971, and being shown on 15 April and 6 May.
-They performed "Brown Sugar", "Wild Horses", and "Bitch" for the show's segment dedicated to albums, which was shown on 22 April 1971; due to BBC practices at the time, the performances were erased and all that remains is "Brown Sugar".
-Saxophone player Trevor Lawrence mimes to Bobby Keys' actual solo.
+To promote the song, the Rolling Stones performed on Top of the Pops with the performance taped sometime around late March 1971 and broadcast on 15 April and 6 May.
+They performed "Brown Sugar", "Wild Horses" and "Bitch" for the show's segment dedicated to albums, which was shown on 22 April 1971; due to BBC practices at the time, the other performances were erased and all that remains is "Brown Sugar".
+Saxophone player Trevor Lawrence mimes to Bobby Keys's actual solo.

-In the United Kingdom, the single was originally issued in mono using a now-rarely heard bespoke mono mix.
-This mono mix has not been released on any compilation.
+In the United Kingdom and the United States, the single was originally issued in mono using a rarely heard studio chatter.
+This mono mix is different from the album's stereo mix, and has not been released on any compilation.

-The song was performed routinely during The Rolling Stones' 1970 European Tour, occupying a prominent spot near the end of the set list even though audiences were unfamiliar with it.
-The band opened the shows of their infamous 1972 American Tour with "Brown Sugar", and it has since become a Stones concert staple.
-However, in more recent times, Jagger has changed some of the more controversial lyrics when performing the song live.
-For example, the first verse line "I hear him whip the women just around midnight" has been replaced with the more simple "you should have heard him just around midnight."
+The song was first performed live during the free concert at Altamont, and was performed routinely during the Rolling Stones' 1970 European tour, occupying a prominent spot near the end of the set list even though audiences were unfamiliar with it.
+The band opened the shows of their infamous 1972 American tour with "Brown Sugar", and it has since become a Stones concert staple.
+However, Jagger has changed some of the more controversial lyrics when performing the song live.
+For example, the first verse line "I hear him whip the women just around midnight" has been replaced with "you should have heard him just around midnight."